USEPA/FDTool/README.md

 ##### Description:
-FDTool is a Python command-line application that mines functional dependencies and keys from datasets read in from .csv, .txt, and .pkl files.
+FDTool is a Python command-line application that mines functional dependencies and candidate keys from datasets read in from .csv, .txt, and .pkl files.

 ##### Dependencies:

-  1. [Python2](https://www.python.org/) (version 2.7.14 or later recommended)
+  1. [Python2](https://www.python.org/) (version 2.7.8 or later recommended)

   2. [Pandas](https://pandas.pydata.org/)